 FAMILIARISATION PROGRAMME FOR THE INDEPENDENT DIRECTORS

-In compliance with the requirements of Regulation 25(7) the Listing Regulations, 2015, the Company has put in place a Familiarisation Programme for the Independent Directors to familiarise them with the Company, their roles, rights, responsibilities in the Company, nature of the Company operates, business model etc. The details of the Familiarisation Programme conducted are available on the website of the Company www.sunpharma.com and may be accessed through the web link: http://www.sunpharma. com/policies.
+In compliance with the requirements of Regulation 25(7) of the Listing Regulations, the Company has put in place a Familiarisation Programme for the Independent Directors to familiarise them with the Company, their roles, rights, responsibilities in the Company, nature of the industry in which the Company operates, business model etc. The details of the Familiarisation Programme conducted are available on the website of the Company www.sunpharma.com and may be accessed through the web link: http://www.sunpharma. com/policies.

 NUMBER OF MEETINGS OF THE BOARD

-The Board of Directors of the Company met 6 (Six) times during the previous financial year on May 30, 2016; June 23, 2016; August 12, 2016; September 17, 2016; November 10, 2016 and February 14, 2017.
-The particulars of attendance of the Directors at the said the appointment of the Directors are meetings are detailed in the Corporate Governance Report of the Company, which forms a part of this Report.
-The intervening gap between the Meetings Act and Listing Regulations, 2015.
+The Board of Directors of the Company met 5 (Five) times during the year under review on May 26, 2017; August 11, 2017; September 26, 2017; November 14, 2017; and February 14, 2018.
+The particulars of attendance of the Directors at the said meetings are detailed in the Corporate Governance Report, which forms a part of this Report.
+The intervening gap between the meetings was within the period prescribed under the Act and Listing Regulations.

 DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION, PROHIBITION AND REDRESSAL) ACT, 2013

-The Company has appointed Messrs.
-Kailash Sankhlecha & Associates, Cost Accountants, Vadodara as Cost Auditor of our Company for conducting Cost Audit includingsexualharassment. in respect of Bulk Drugs & Formulations of your Company for the year 2017-18.
+The Company has appointed Messrs Kailash Sankhlecha & Associates, Cost Accountants, Vadodara as Cost Auditor of the Company for conducting Cost Audit in respect of Bulk Drugs & Formulations of your Company for the financial year 2018-19.